 Phase II: Once approved by the Center to participate on study abroad, students must then apply directly to the program for admission.
-There are two exceptions to this: the PC in Rome program and all Danish Institute for Study Abroad (DIS) programs are "direct admit."
+There are two exceptions to this: the PC in Rome program and all DIS Study Abroad in Scandinavia programs are "direct admit."
 Students are admitted directly by the Center, so no application to the program provider (CEA and DIS, respectively) itself is required.
-All applicants will require letters of recommendation at some point during this phase.
+All applicants will require recommendations at some point during this phase.
 Faculty advisors may find it helpful to provide students with a deadline for such requests, given their own teaching and office responsibilities.